We might be wrong about the color of Mars, scientists say

 “Moreover, the ferrihydrite remains stable under present-day conditions on Mars,” he noted.

-The replica Martian dust was created using an advanced grinder, grinding the dust to the equivalent of one-one-hundredth of a human hair.
+The replica Martian dust was created using an advanced grinder, which reduced the dust to the equivalent of one one-hundredth of a human hair.
 They analyzed the samples using the same techniques as orbiting spacecraft.
-They used data from the agency’s Trace Gas Orbiter, NASA’s Mars Reconnaissance Orbiter, and rover data to determine particle size and composition to create the right size dust in the lab.
+Data was then used from the agency’s Trace Gas Orbiter, NASA’s Mars Reconnaissance Orbiter, and rover data to determine particle size and composition to create the right size dust in the lab.

 Newly-collected samples will help them to learn more down the line.
 Although, they may have to wait a few years before they can come back to Earth.